Last Updated on June 14, 2025 by Alexx

-- The Ultimate Canopy zipline tour is my absolute favourite Rotorua activity!
+- The Ultimate Canopy zipline tour is my absolute favourite Rotorua adventure activity!

 - Soak in some geothermal hot pools at Polynesian Spa, Waikite Valley or Hell’s Gate